Review of Aegean Airlines Business Class

 The new lounge is a notable step-up from the previous offering.
 It was apparently inspired by “the folk architecture of the Cyclades (an island group south of mainland Greece) and the cutting edge technology of air travel’.
 It is light & airy and features premium marble, terrazzo, glass, and wood.

 Amenities in the lounge include a media suite, a social area, and a quiet zone together with a restaurant, two cafeterias, a wine bar, two coffee stations and a juice bar – with the juice bar offering novelties such as strawberry-and-coconut smoothies and lemon-and-mint juice.
 Food and wines are mostly from Greek producers.
 There are recliner chairs providing a generous view of the airside, internet access is free and there are plenty of charging points.
 The Aegean Airlines Business Class Lounges are available to all Business Class and Miles+Bonus Gold passengers, as well as to Star Alliance Gold Members.
-In Athens, in the case if the aircraft you’re boarding is parked at a remote stand, a private bus transfer dedicated to Business Class passengers ensures a smooth priority boarding process – which is a nice touch.
+Compared to the Schengen lounge, the non-Schengen lounges at other airports are often more spacious and offer superior amenities and comfort, including better dining options and views, making them preferable for travelers waiting for connections.
+However, Aegean Airlines' business class does not consistently provide lounge access, and the experience can vary significantly depending on the airport.

 Cabin & Seat

-The flight search on BusinessClass.com includes images, videos and seat maps for most airlines and aircraft Search results also include details such as seat pitch, width and recline.
+The flight search on Businessclass includes images, videos and seat maps for most airlines and aircraft Search results also include details such as seat pitch, width and recline.
 This way you can see the seat and cabin configuration of the flight in which you are interested, before making your choice.

 Cuisine